A little bit about me...

 As the country opened up slowly, my collection grew.
 I made a page where you can explore the different cameras I use - because film photographers do like showing off their cameras!

-I set up a traditional wet darkroom in my house where I develop my own film and print on fiber-based paper.
+I set up a traditional wet darkroom in my house where I develop my own film and print on fiber-based paper and it keeps me happy and busy.

 If you're interested in purchasing any of my work please visit my shop, and if you don't see what you're looking for get in touch and I'll help you out.
 Scroll down to fill out the contact information.